AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-After giving the emphatic language of Clement and Origen and other ancient Christians declarative of universal holiness, Dr. Bigg, in his valuable book, *The Christian Platonists of Alexandria*, frequently quoted in these pages, remarks:[^161] \"Neither Clement nor Origen is, properly speaking, a Universalist.
-Nor is Universalism the logical result of their principles.\" The reasons he gives are two: (1) They believed in the freedom of the will; and (2) they did not deny the eternity of punishment, because the soul that has sinned beyond a certain point can never become what it might have been!
+After giving the emphatic language of Clement and Origen and other ancient Christians declarative of universal holiness, Dr. Bigg, in his valuable book, *The Christian Platonists of Alexandria*, frequently quoted in these pages, remarks:[^161] "Neither Clement nor Origen is, properly speaking, a Universalist.
+Nor is Universalism the logical result of their principles."
+The reasons he gives are two: (1) They believed in the freedom of the will; and (2) they did not deny the eternity of punishment, because the soul that has sinned beyond a certain point can never become what it might have been!